SAPHNELO Concentrate for solution for infusion Ref.[50047] Active ingredients: Anifrolumab

 Description of selected adverse reactions

-In the SLE development program, anaphylactic reaction was reported for 0.1% (1/837) of patients; the event occurred following the administration of 150 mg anifrolumab, the patient was treated and recovered (see section 4.4).
+In the SLE development program, anaphylactic reaction was reported in one patient, which occurred following the intravenous administration of 150 mg anifrolumab, the patient was treated and recovered (see section 4.4).

 Respiratory infections

-Reporting rates for anifrolumab compared to placebo were; upper respiratory tract infection (34.4% vs 23.2%), bronchitis (10.7% vs 5.2%) and respiratory tract infection (3.3% vs 1.5%).
+In the controlled intravenous and subcutaneous clinical trials of 52-week treatment duration, the incidence rates for anifrolumab compared to placebo were: upper respiratory tract infection (30.9% vs 20.3%), bronchitis (10.2% vs 5.2%) and respiratory tract infection (3.0% vs 1.4%).
 Infections were predominantly non-serious, mild or moderate in intensity and resolved without discontinuation of anifrolumab therapy (see section 4.4).

 Herpes zoster

-The incidence of herpes zoster infections was 6.1% in the anifrolumab group and 1.3% in the placebo group (see section 4.4).
-In the 52-week clinical trials the mean time to onset was 139 days (range 2–351 days).
+In the controlled intravenous and subcutaneous clinical trials of 52-week treatment duration, the incidence of herpes zoster infections was 6.0% in the anifrolumab group and 1.4% in the placebo group (see section 4.4).
+The mean time to onset in patients receiving anifrolumab was 129 days (range 2-351 days).

 Herpes zoster infections were predominantly of localised cutaneous presentation, mild or moderate in intensity and resolved without discontinuation of anifrolumab therapy.
 Cases with multidermatomal involvement and cases of disseminated disease (including central nervous system involvement) have been reported (see section 4.4).